-Setting g value Bus mode Configuration of external memory BSMD1 BSMD0 bus mode 1 1 Expanded 512K maximum mode ROM+RAM>64K bytes (Program>64K bytes) 1 0 Expanded 512K minimum mode ROM+RAM>64K bytes (Program≤64K bytes 0 1 Expanded 64K mode ROM+RAM≤64K bytes 0 0 Single chip mode (MCU) None Optional setting of one of the expanded See above modes (MPU)
+Setting value BSMD0 Bus mode Configuration of external memory 1 Expanded 512K mode ROM+RAM>64K bytes (Program>64K bytes) 0 Single chip mode (MCU) None

-The single chip mode setting is only possible when this IC is used in the MCU mode.
+^{} The single chip mode setting is only possible when this IC is used in the MCU mode.
 The single chip mode setting is incompatible with the MPU mode, since this mode does not utilize internal ROM.
+When using MPU mode, the bus mode is set to the expanded 512K mode at initial reset.